 The data field shall be scrambled by the scrambler defined in 17.3.5.5 (PLCP DATA scrambler and

-descrambler) and initialized with a pseudo-random nonzero seed.
+descrambler).
+The Clause 17 TXVECTOR parameters CH_BANDWIDTH_IN_NON_HT and DYN_BANDWIDTH_IN_NON_HT are defined not to be present, and so the initial state of the scrambler is set to a pseudo-random nonzero seed.

 22.3.10.4 Scrambler

-The SERVICE, PSDU and pad parts of the Data field shall be scrambled by the scrambler defined in 17.3.5.4(PLCP DATA scrambler and descrambler)and initialized with a pseudo-random nonzero seed.
+The SERVICE, PSDU and pad parts of the Data field shall be scrambled by the scrambler defined in 17.3.5.5 (PLCP DATA scrambler and descrambler).
+The Clause 17 TXVECTOR parameters CH_BANDWIDTH_IN_NON_HT and DYN_BANDWIDTH_IN_NON_HT are defined not to be present, and so the initial state of the scrambler is set to a pseudo-random nonzero seed.
+Different users in a multi-user PPDU may use different pseudo-random nonzero seeds.